rust-lang/rfcs/text/0000-raw-reference-operator.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-When translating HIR to MIR, we recognize `&[mut] <place> as *[mut|const] _` as well as coercions from `&[mut] <place>` to a raw pointer type as a special pattern and turn them into a single MIR `Rvalue` that takes the address and produces it as a raw pointer -- a "take raw reference" operation.
+When translating HIR to MIR, we recognize `&[mut] <place> as *[mut|const] ?T` (where `?T` can be any type, also a partial one like `_`) as well as coercions from `&[mut] <place>` to a raw pointer type as a special pattern and turn them into a single MIR `Rvalue` that takes the address and produces it as a raw pointer -- a "take raw reference" operation.
 This might be a variant of the existing `Ref` operation (say, a boolean flag for whether this is raw), or a new `Rvalue` variant.
 The borrow checker should do the usual checks on `<place>`, but can just ignore the result of this operation and the newly created "reference" can have any lifetime.
 (Currently this will be some form of unbounded inference variable because the only use is a cast-to-raw, the new "raw reference" operation can have the same behavior.)
 When translating MIR to LLVM, nothing special has to happen as references and raw pointers have the same LLVM type anyway; the new operation behaves like `Ref`.

 When interpreting MIR in the miri engine, the engine will recognize that the value produced by this `Rvalue` has raw pointer type, and hence must not satisfy